Johnathan Cyprien: Professional career

+Pre-draft

 On December 14, 2012, it was announced that Cyprien had accepted an invitation to play in the 2013 Senior Bowl.
 Throughout Senior Bowl practices, Cyprien impressed many scouts and analysts with his enthusiasm and aggressive style.
 On January 26, 2013, Cyprien played in the Reese's Senior Bowl and recorded five combined tackles and was a part of Oakland Raiders' head coach Dennis Allen's North team that lost 21–16 to the South.
 Cyprien was one of 60 collegiate defensive backs to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He was unable to compete and perform any physical drills due to a shoulder and hamstring injury.
 On March 7, 2013, he attended FIU's pro day and performed all of the combine and positional drills for scouts and team representatives from all 32 NFL teams.
 His 18 reps in the bench press would've finished third among all defensive backs at the combine.
 During the draft process, Cyprien had private workouts and meetings with over 12 NFL teams, including the Cincinnati Bengals, Cleveland Browns, Jacksonville Jaguars, Washington Redskins, Atlanta Falcons, Carolina Panthers, Dallas Cowboys, Miami Dolphins, Arizona Cardinals, Tennessee Titans, San Francisco 49ers, and Houston Texans.
 At the conclusion of the pre-draft process, Cyprien was projected by NFL draft experts and scouts to be a first or second round pick.
 He was ranked the top strong safety prospect in the draft by NFLDraftScout.com, the second best safety by NFL draft analyst Josh Norris, the third best safety by Sports Illustrated, and was ranked the fourth best safety by NFL analyst Mike Mayock.

 Jacksonville Jaguars

+2013 season

-The Jacksonville Jaguars selected Cyprien in the second round (33rd overall) of the 2013 NFL Draft.
+The Jacksonville Jaguars selected Cyprien in the second round (33rd overall) of the 2013 NFL draft.
 He was the fourth safety selected in 2013.
-Cyprien became the fifth player drafted from FIU and the highest NFL draft pick in school history, a distinction previously held by T. Y. Hilton who was selected in the third round (92nd overall) of the 2012 NFL Draft.
+Cyprien became the fifth player drafted from FIU and the highest NFL draft pick in school history, a distinction previously held by T. Y. Hilton who was selected in the third round (92nd overall) of the 2012 NFL draft.